NourozR/Stock-Price-Prediction-LSTM/README.md

 # Model:
 Two sequential LSTM layers with Sigmoid activation and one dense layer are used to build the RNN model using Keras deep learning library.
 # Version:
-Python 2.7
-Latest versions of all libraries including deep learning library Keras and Tensorflow.
+Python 2.7 and Latest versions of all libraries including deep learning library Keras and Tensorflow.
 # Training:
 75% data is used for training.
 Adagrad (adaptive gradient algorithm) optimizer is used for faster convergence.
 After training starts it will look like: